NREL/resstock/measures/ResStockArguments/README.md

 **water_heater_location**

 The location of water heater.
-If not provided, the OS-HPXML default (see [HPXML Water Heating Systems](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-water-heating-systems)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-water-heating-systems'>HPXML Water Heating Systems</a>) is used.

 - **Name:** ``water_heater_location``
 - **Type:** ``Choice``